Chibale Zambia: religion kupupa

 • 6

-In the 1980s, for instance, there were people who did individual kupupa before eating new crops.
-They took some of the first harvested cobs to a big tree and then said, for instance: “Oh you people who helped me with these things and you who move about, just assist me.
-I do not need to mention your name, since I do not know you”.
-One could do similar kupupa before sowing.
+In the 1980s, for instance, there were people who performed individual kupupa before eating new crops.
+They took some of the first harvested cobs to a large tree and then said, for example: “Oh you people who helped me with these things and you who move about, just assist me.
+I do not need to mention your names, since I do not know you.”
+One could perform similar kupupa before sowing.
 In former days, this type of kupupa took place at the shrines (masala masala) that each village had.
 Compare Doke (1927: 526) for the Lamba region.

 • 7